brson/basic-http-server/README.md

   basic [`tokio`], [`hyper`], and asynchronous Rust programming, with `async` / `await`.

-- _for local doc development_.
+- _for local development_.
 It serves static HTML content, and with the `-x` flag, provides convenience features useful for creating developer documentation, including markdown rendering and directory listing.